I recently shared my top picks for the best 223 scopes, so I wanted to put together a similar list for the best 450 Bushmaster scopes.

 Durability

 The Strikefire II is built to stand the test of time and more.
 It’s nitrogen purged and fog proof, and it can take a beating.
-I’ve dropped it, banged it up, and it’s still going strong.
+Its rugged construction was proven when I accidentally dropped it on a rocky terrain, and it showed no functional damage.

 Is the Vortex Optics Strikefire II Worth It?